J535D165/pyalex/README.md

 #### Basic paging

-See limitations of [basic paging](https://docs.openalex.org/api#basic-paging) on OpenAlex API documentation.
+See limitations of [basic paging](https://docs.openalex.org/api#basic-paging) in the OpenAlex documentation.

 ```python
 from pyalex import Authors